majtom2grndctrl/deeper-details/README.md

 ## Overview

 `deeper-details` is a web component built using the Lit library.
 It provides an expandable/collapsible section of content, allowing users to toggle visibility with custom buttons.
-Unlike other progressive disclosure components, this is designed for long-form content—like UX Portfolio case studies, where some readers can only skim content, and other readers want to see deeper details.
+It’s designed for long-form content—like UX Portfolio case studies, where some readers can only skim content, and other readers want to see more detailed information.

 The element’s architectural goals are to be:
 * Declarative